Gtalen/WSAA-coursework/README.md

 3. **Configure your MySQL database:**

-- Create the database schema as per the sql/schema.sql file.
+- Create the database schema and tables using the respective scripts.
 - Update your database connection settings in sql_connect.py.

 4. **Run the Flask app:**`